mebble/obsidian.nvim/docs/Note.md

 ## Note ID Presets

+`note_id_func` is called in two situations: when a note is created via `Note.create` (using the title or supplied ID as input), and on first save of any note that has no frontmatter yet (using the file's stem and parent directory as input).

 By default obsidian.nvim uses random zettel IDs. (**Legacy design decision, in 4.0.0 will be default to human readable input title**)

 If you want readable UTF-8 title-based IDs (works across scripts), use the built-in preset: